-3. In its Application the Government of the Federal Republic of Yugoslavia invoked Article 36, paragraph 2, of the Statute as a legal ground for the Court's jurisdiction.
+- 3. In its Application the Government of the Federal Republic of Yugoslavia invoked Article 36, paragraph 2, of the Statute as a legal ground for the Court's jurisdiction.
 It may be recalled that on 25 April 1999 Yugoslavia recognized the compulsory jurisdiction of the Court by depositing a declaration of acceptance with the Secretary-General of the United Nations.
-This declaration contains a limitation ratione temporis; the jurisdiction of the Court is only recognized with regard to disputes "arising or which may arise after the signature of the present Declaration, with regard to the situations or facts subsequent to this signature".

-4. During the oral hearings the Respondent, which also has accepted the compulsory jurisdiction of the Court under Article 36, paragraph 2, of the Statute, contended that the Court lacks prima facie jurisdiction and that, consequently, the conditions for the indication of interim measures of protection are not met.
+This declaration contains a limitation ratione temporis: the jurisdiction of the Court is only recognized with regard to disputes "arising or which may arise after the signature of the present Declaration, with regard to the situations or facts subsequent to this signature". - 4.
+During the oral hearings the Respondent, which also has accepted the compulsory jurisdiction of the Court under Article 36, paragraph 2, of the Statute, contended that the Court lacks prima facie jurisdiction and that, consequently, the conditions for the indication of interim measures of protection are not met.
 With regard to the declaration of acceptance of 25 April 1999 the Respondent maintained that it is invalid since Yugoslavia is not a Member of the United Nations and therefore not a party to the Statute, whereas Article 36, paragraph 2, explicitly states that declarations under that provision can only be made by States which are party to the Statute.
-Canada went on to say that, even if the declaration were invalid, it is inapplicable by the terms of its own temporal restriction.
+The Netherlands further argued that, even if the declaration were to be considered valid, it would not cover the present dispute because of the temporal limitation contained in it.

-5. In this respect it is relevant to recall that at the time of the proclamation of the Federal Republic of Yugoslavia a declaration was adopted by its parliamentary organs in which it is stated that the "Federal Republic of Yugoslavia, continuing the State, international, legal and political personality of the Socialist Federal Republic of Yugoslavia, shall strictly abide by all the commitments that the Socialist Federal Republic of Yugoslavia assumed internationally".

-6. After a note, containing a virtually identical statement, had been submitted by the Yugoslav Permanent Mission in New York to the Secretary-General of the United Nations and had been circulated to the member States, the Security Council decided that a presidential statement be issued in which it was noted that the Council members were of the opinion that the Yugoslav communication did not prejudge decisions that might be taken by appropriate United Nations bodies.

-7. Such decisions were taken five months later.
+- 5. In this respect it is relevant to recall that at the time of the proclamation of the Federal Republic of Yugoslavia a declaration was adopted by its parliamentary organs in which it is stated that the "Federal Republic of Yugoslavia, continuing the State, international, legal and political personality of the Socialist Federal Republic of Yugoslavia, shall strictly abide by all the commitments that the Socialist Federal Republic of Yugoslavia assumed internationally". - 6.
+After a note, containing a virtually identical statement, had been submitted by the Yugoslav Permanent Mission in New York to the Secretary-General of the United Nations and had been circulated to the member States, the Security Council decided that a presidential statement be issued in which it was noted that the Council members were of the opinion that the Yugoslav communication did not prejudge decisions that might be taken by appropriate United Nations bodies. - 7.
+Such decisions were taken five months later.
 On 19 September 1992 the Security Council adopted resolution 777 (1992); the relevant parts read as follows:

-"The Security Council,

-Considering that the State formerly known as the Socialist Federal Republic of Yugoslavia has ceased to exist,
+"The Security Council, Considering that the State formerly known as the Socialist Federal Republic of Yugoslavia has ceased to exist, 1.
+Considers that the Federal Republic of Yugoslavia (Serbia and Montenegro) cannot continue automatically the membership of the former Socialist Federal Republic of Yugoslavia in the United

-1. Considers that the Federal Republic of Yugoslavia (Serbia and Montenegro) cannot continue automatically the membership of the former Socialist Federal Republic of Yugoslavia in the United Nations; and therefore recommends to the General Assembly that it decide that the Federal Republic of Yugoslavia (Serbia and Montenegro) should apply for membership in the United Nations and that it shall not participate in the work of the General Assembly;

-2. Decides to consider the matter again before the end of the main part of the forty-seventh session of the General Assembly."

-8. Three days later, on 22 September 1992, the General Assembly adopted resolution 47/1, which reads as follows:
+- Montenegro) cannot continue automatically the membership of the former Socialist Federal Republic of Yugoslavia in the United Nations; and therefore recommends to the General Assembly that it decide that the Federal Republic of Yugoslavia (Serbia and Montenegro) should apply for membership in the United Nations and that it shall not participate in the work of the General Assembly; - 2.
+Decides to consider the matter again before the end of the main part of the forty-seventh session of the General Assembly." - 8.
+Three days later, on 22 September 1992, the General Assembly adopted resolution 47/1, which reads as follows: